People are mistaking stimulus payments for junk mail or a scam

 The prepaid debit cards allow recipients to make purchases online and at any retail location where Visa is accepted.
-Recipients can also get cash from in-network ATMs, and transfer funds to their personal bank accounts without a fee.
-(Fees may apply if out-of-network ATM is used).
+Recipients can also receive cash from in-network ATMs and transfer funds to their personal bank accounts without a fee.
+(Fees may apply if an out-of-network ATM is used.)

-The cards, issued by Treasury’s financial agent, MetaBank, were intended to speed up the process of getting out the payments.
+The cards, issued by Treasury’s financial agent, MetaBank, were intended to speed the process of getting out the payments.
 Tens of millions of others have received their money by direct deposit, check or the Direct Express prepaid debit cards used to deliver Social Security payments and other federal benefits.

 Here’s the problem.
 Like so many other glitches that have plagued the distribution of the stimulus payments, communication has been confusing and conflicting.
 The debit card is arriving in a plain envelope that doesn’t indicate it’s coming from the federal government.